Simulating Effective QED on Quantum Computers: Review of e QED

 Therefore the action for eQED is given by

 where $\square^{-1}(x,y)$ is the Green's function for $\square$.

-so this action is not local in time, which makes it unsuitable for deriving a Hamiltonian for the canonical quantization formulation of quantum mechanics.
-If the radiation effects are neglected, then
+This resulting action is not local in time, which makes it unsuitable for deriving a Hamiltonian for the canonical quantization formulation of quantum mechanics.
+If the radiation effects are neglected (ie. the Coulomb interaction between electrons and positrons is approximated as being instantaneous), then

 In this approximation,

 At this point, a Legendre transform can be performed to obtain a Hamiltonian for eQED given by